Where to Visit in Germany in October? Autumn Adventures

 What are some popular festivals in Germany in October?

 Oktoberfest, the world’s largest folk festival, is held in Munich from late September to early October.
 Other festivals include the Stuttgart Wine Festival and the Cologne Carnival.
-(See Also: Where to Visit in Usa in Winter?
-Winter Wonderland Escapes)
+(See Also: Where to Visit in the Philippines for First Time?
+Ultimate Guide)

 What are some must-see attractions in Germany in October?